-By signing my name below, I Joseph Cassidy , certify that contents of the attached MOU and that all of my questions have satisfactorily.
-My signature certifies my understanding of the terms outlined ☐ The MOU Services Coordination, Referral and Partne ☐ The Operating Budget ☐ The Infrastructure Funding Agreement - By signing this agreement, I also certify that I have the legal autabove) to the terms of: The MOU Services Coordination, Referral and Partner The Operating Budget The Infrastructure Funding Agreement , , , , , , , , , , , , , , , , , , , , I understand this MOU may be executed in counterparts, each this MOU expires on July 1, 2025. being considered an original, and that Joseph Cassidy 87E0A1AB3103499 Authorized Signatory 8/11/2022 Date Joseph Cassidy President Name/Title
+By signing my name below, I, cell contents of the attached MOU and that all of my questatisfactorily.
+My signature certifies my understanding of the terms ☐ The MOU Services Coordination, Referral a ☐ The Operating Budget ☐ The Infrastructure Funding Agreement By signing this agreement, I also certify that I have the above) to the terms of: The MOU Services Coordination, Referral a The Operating Budget The Infrastructure Funding Agreement I understand this MOU may be executed in counterpa this MOU expires on July 1, 2025. rts, each being considered an original, and that Joseph Cassidy 87E0A1AB3193499 Authori ed Signatory 8/11/2022 Date Joseph Cassidy President Name/Title